V. C. Bird International Airport

-V. C. Bird International Airport is an international airport located on the island of Antigua, 8 km northeast of St. John's, the capital of Antigua and Barbuda.
+V. C. Bird International Airport is an international airport located on the island of Antigua, 8 km northeast of St. John's, the largest city of Antigua and Barbuda.
+It is the centre of aviation in the country and is the larger of its two international airports.
+When it was opened, Terminal A was named by Caribbean Community as the region's most modern airport.
+Terminal A was opened in August 2015 after a construction process that began in 2005.
+The airport serves as a major transport hub for the wider Leeward Islands.
+It connects the country with four continents and more than fifty destinations.

 History

-The former terminal, now used as offices, but occasionally has general aviation-related flights.
+The former main terminal, once used only for offices and general aviation.
+Later reopened as Terminal B.

 The airport originally was operated by the United States Army Air Forces.

 The airport was built as a United States Army Air Forces base around 1941 and named Coolidge Airfield after Capt.
 Hamilton Coolidge (1895–1918), a United States Army Air Service pilot killed in World War I.

 Flying units assigned to the airfield were: